METALS-Lead hits two-week low as inventories surge, outages resolved

 “All the signals are pointing to better supply on the market,” said analyst Daniel Briesemann at Commerzbank in Frankfurt, pointing out that the Port Pirie smelter had restarted, resolving a major outage.

-Port Pirie’s owner Nyrstar said earlier this month that the blast furnace at the Australian operation was due to restart by the end of the month after a two-month outage that saw the loss of 30,000 tonnes of metal.

-“The price rise was somewhat excessive, partly driven by speculation, so lead was ripe for a correction,” Briesemann said.
+“The price rise was somewhat excessive, partly driven by speculation, so lead was ripe for a correction.”

-* LEAD STOCKS: Lead inventories in LME-registered warehouses MPBSTX-TOTAL surged by 11,725 tonnes to 79,050, daily data showed on Wednesday, bringing the two-day rise to 42%.
+* LEAD STOCKS: Lead inventories in LME-registered warehouses MPBSTX-TOTAL surged by 11,725 tonnes to 79,050 tonnes, daily data showed on Wednesday, bringing the two-day rise to 42%.

 * LEAD: Korea Zinc had secured inventories ahead of refinery maintenance being carried out until late August, so supplies will not be interrupted, a spokesman said.